backdrop-contrib/bee/Usage.md

 *Examples:*
 - `bee cache-clear menu` - Clear the menu cache.
 - `bee cache-clear all` - Clear all caches.
+- `bee cache-clear css_js` - Clear the CSS & JS cache.
 - `bee cache-clear` - Select the cache to clear from a list of available options:

 0. All (default)